 “Because this is a folk preparation, the ingredients can change from year to year depending on when you make it and what's growing around you,” Mountain Rose Herbs notes of this master tonic.

-Fire cider has recently been trademarked in 2014 by Shire City Herbals who bottles and sells fire cider in stores.
+Fire cider has been trademarked by Shire City Herbals who bottles and sells fire cider in stores.
 It says its organic herbal tonic is made to help “restore, stimulate, or invigorate the body” all while promoting health and wellbeing.

 This fire cider recipe can easily be made at home, despite trademark laws, with a few simple and spicy pantry staples.